Jack-ZC8/M3AV-dataset/README.md

 ## News

+- [2024-06] 🤖Benchmarks of LLaMA-2 and GPT-4 have been released!
 - [2024-05] 🎉Our work has been accepted by ACL 2024 main conference!
-- [2024-04]🔥v1.0 has been released!
+- [2024-04] 🔥v1.0 has been released!
 We have further refined all speech data.
 Specifically, the training set adopts the text-normalised Whisper results, and the development/testing set employs a manual combination of Whisper and microsoft STT results.

 ## Details